“Micro-Resolutions” for the Lazy Eco-Warrior: High-Impact Habits That Require Zero Willpower

 Overwhelmed by post-holiday clutter in your small apartment?
 Learn the eco-etiquette of handling unwanted gifts, including ethical regifting and responsible donation.

 We worry about physical trash, but what about digital trash?
 Every unread email and blurry screenshot sitting in the cloud has a carbon footprint.
+Learn how to perform a “Digital Declutter” to lighten your mental load and help the planet.

-Instead of buying expensive storage bins or diet meal kits, I invite you to join the most sustainable, frugal, and space-saving resolution possible: The
+Instead of buying expensive storage bins or diet meal kits, I invite you to join the most sustainable, frugal, and space-saving resolution possible: The “Eat Down the Pantry” Challenge.

 The holidays are over.
 The decorations are down.
 And suddenly, your 600-square-foot apartment feels about half that size.